FionaG26/printf/README.md

-printf
+0x11 c printf

 Description

 The printf function sends formatted output to stdout.
-A custom _printf() for learning purposes was developed by cohort #9 students Fiona Githaiga & Michelle Wangari
- _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
+Team project created by  Fiona Githaiga & Michelle Wangari _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
 These arguments are placed using the percentage '%' operator